xShiron/portfolio/DeepFakeDetection/README.md

 ## Contents

+- **Gradcam_examples folder**
+  This folder contains some interpretability elements developed for this project, mainly the gradcam activations in the images.

 - **poster.pdf**
   A high-level summary poster of the project, suitable for presentations or conferences.
 It includes visuals and concise explanations of the approach, results, and key findings.